What to consider when choosing a location for filming remotely

 When choosing a location take note of the light that already exists in the location (ambient light).
 Naturally lit areas with adjustable lighting (ie: shades and curtains) are best.

-- iPhone camera sensors LOVE natural light
+- Mobile camera sensors LOVE natural light

 - If there is too much, or uneven light in a setting shutting a shade or curtain can make a world of difference.